 Founder and Medical Director The Frida Center for Fibromyalgia Portland, Oregon

-Describe the chronic pain and opioid crisis and how telehealth can help prevent it
+Describe the chronic pain and opioid crisis and how telehealth self-care solutions can help prevent it